lweasel/piquant/docs/extending.rst

 Commands are again written via the ``writer`` parameter, an instance of the ``BashScriptWriter`` class. ``params`` is a dictionary of key-value pairs containing the same items as described for ``write_preparatory_commands`` :ref:`above <extending-write-preparatory-commands>`.

-.. py:method:: write_post_quantification_cleanup(writer)
+.. py:method:: write_cleanup(writer)

-Running a quantification tool may produce many files in addition to that needed to assess the tool's performance (i.e. the file containing estimated transcript abundances), and if multiple quantification runs are performed, these may occupy significant disk space. ``write_post_quantification_cleanup`` allows an opportunity for commands to be writen to remove these files once quantification has been performed.
+Running a quantification tool may produce many files in addition to that needed to assess the tool's performance (i.e. the file containing estimated transcript abundances), and if multiple quantification runs are performed, these may occupy significant disk space. ``write_cleanup`` allows an opportunity for commands to be writen to remove these files once quantification has been performed.
 As before, such commands can be written via the ``writer`` parameter, an instance of the ``BashScriptWriter`` class.

 .. py:method:: get_transcript_abundance(transcript_id)